havenwood/xpool/README.md

 Provides a UNIX(X) Process Pool that can be used to schedule work.
 The size of the pool is up to you, and the pool can be dynamically resized at runtime if needs be.
-If all subprocesses in the pool become busy there is a queue that will be picked up as soon as a subprocess becomes available.
-Almost all other features are touched on in the examples below.
+Almost all other features are covered in the examples below.

 __EXAMPLES__